stephengold/Maud/README.md

 Summary of features:
  + import models from Blender/Ogre/Wavefront and save to native J3O format
- + import animations from Biovision Hierarchy assets
+ + import animations from Biovision Hierarchy (BVH) assets
  + visualize animations, axes, bones, bounding boxes, skeletons, and physics objects
  + play animations forward/backward at various speeds and pause them
  + add new animations from poses or by altering existing animations